Nursing is a rewarding job, but the days can be long and exhausting.

 Both travel nursing and per diem nursing can be fulfilling nurse positions, but each comes with its lists of pros and cons.

-Here, we go into detail about the benefits and disadvantages of working as a travel nurse vs. per diem nurse to help you better determine which position might be right for you.
+Here, we go into detail about the differences between working as a travel nurse vs. per diem nurse to help you better determine which would best suit your lifestyle.

 Table of Contents